1. Home

 Navigating HOT Moments: Before, During, and After Class

 Regardless of course topic or content, HOT — heated, offensive, or tense — moments in the classroom are always a possibility.
 Although never fully avoidable or predictable, there are steps instructors can take to help mitigate the potential for these moments, and strategies to help better equip instructors for navigating HOT moments when they occur.
-In this session, faculty will identify strategies for engaging with, facilitating, and navigating HOT moments before, during, and after class. (*Please note: this session is offered as a 75-minute or 90-minute session.)
+In this session, faculty will identify strategies for engaging with, facilitating, and navigating HOT moments before, during, and after class.

 This session addresses questions about HOT moments, such as: